 Managing Your Money

 The best way to manage your money is to prepare an Income and Expenditure Account for yourself.
-The lists below give you an idea of the items you need to consider:
+The following should give you an idea of how you can do this.

 |Television (Sky, etc)|

 What WIll This Tell Me?

 - If your income total is higher than your spending, you will then have money to use for leisure and savings.

 - If however your spending is higher than your income, you should seek help from a debt counselling service.

 - If you do not have enough money coming in, you will quickly find you get behind with rent payments and other bills.